Killaars/Final_CBS_mediakoppeling/README.md

   ## Possible future improvements
-  Given the fact that this project was not very long and had to build the model from scratch, there remain several possible improvements that were not, or only very briefly, explored.
+  Given the limited time span for this project and the fact that all features and the model had to be build from scratch, there remain several possible improvements that were not, or only very briefly, explored.
 These are described below to provide a starting point for any future work:
   * Which words are found?
 Probably the biggest improvement can be gained if the model would take the quality of the keywords that are found into account.
 It only uses 'if' keywords are found and 'how much'.
 The jaccard scores that play a large role in the final probability consist of the number of keywords that occur in the child article, divided by the total number of possible keywords of the parent.
 If 3 out of 4 keywords are found, the score becomes 0.75 while 1 out 1 returns a score of 1, even though the former match might be stronger.
 This is partly accounted for in the 'len_matches' variable, but could be improved.
   * Better word vectors.
 The model used word vectors determined by fasttext from the Dutch Wikipedia.
 However, more relevant vectors for CBS articles and news sites might improve the reliability of these vectors.
 Due to time constraints this is not done.
   * Predicting the CBS themes and using this as a feature.
 It might be possible to determine the CBS themes related to the children articles and use this as a feature to determine the parent article.
 If the predicted theme and the parent theme correspond, the match probability should be higher than if they do not correspond.
 This was explored briefly in [this repository](https://github.com/Killaars/CBS-themes) and showed some promise, but was not included or explored further.
+  * The media source of the 'child' article.

   ## Other scripts
   This repository only contains the final scripts for this project.
 More, but relatively unfinished/undocumented, scripts can be found at [the working repository](https://github.com/Killaars/CBS2_mediakoppeling).